main logo

 Natural outflow points

 This map shows the natural outflow locations on the islands in Chuuk Lagoon, defined as points where streams and rivers discharge into the lagoon.
-The dataset was created by Island Research & Education Initiative (iREi) (2020) by identifying the points where streams and rivers from 1:25,000-scale U.S. Geological Survey topographic maps (1996-1997) intersect with the most recent shoreline of Chuuk.
-Please note that the points are somewhat arbitrary and approximate because many streams discharge into mangrove areas rather then directly into the lagoon and lack particular channels or single outflow locations.
+The dataset was created by Island Research & Education Initiative (iREi) (2020) by identifying the points where streams and rivers from 1:25,000-scale U.S. Geological Survey (USGS) topographic maps (1996-1997) intersect with the most recent shoreline of Chuuk.
+Please note that the points are somewhat arbitrary and approximate because many streams discharge into mangrove areas rather than directly into the lagoon and lack particular channels or single outflow locations.

 Waterfalls

 This map shows the locations of waterfalls on the islands in Chuuk Lagoon.
-The data layer was created by Island Research & Education Initiative (iREi) (2020), using field observations and information provided as KML files by Nely Mori Ruben (Chuuk Visitors Bureau).
+The data layer was created by Island Research & Education Initiative (iREi) (2020), using field observations and information provided as KML files by Nely Mori Ruben (Chuuk Visitor's Bureau).

 Modeled streamflow